Write/TangerineUI-Userscript/README.md

 # Changelog

+### Release 2.2.0

++ Bump default tag for v2.0 of TangerineUI.
++ Add support for lagoon color scheme.

 ### Release 2.1.0

 + Add support for the new Cherry color scheme, only supported for versions above 4.3.0